-There's nothing worse than hearing all about a wedding come to find out that you didn't quite make the cut for the guest list.
-Because you don't want to be that bride (you know, the really insensitive/rude type), here are some quick tips to avoid leading on your wedding guests even if by accident.
+There's nothing worse than hearing all about a wedding just to find out that you didn't quite make the cut for the guest list.
+Because you don't want to be that bride (you know, the really insensitive/rude type), here are some quick tips to avoid leading on your wedding guests even if it's by accident.

-While there are certain people you wouldn't dream of not inviting to your big day, friends on the fringe shouldn't get a confirmation immediately, be it in person, via text or on social media.
+While there are certain people you wouldn't dream of not inviting to your big day, friends on the fringe shouldn't get a confirmation immediately, be it in person, via text, or on social media.
 Why?
 Well, the reality is that weddings can be costly, limiting the max number of people you're able to invite, points out national etiquette expert Diane Gottsman, owner of The Protocol School of Texas.
 "Your dream venue may also be too small to accommodate everyone so it's best to think carefully about the guest list and make a plan before giving out too much information.
 Being discreet will keep from hurting those you can't invite."

-If your mom wants to invite some friends over for a celebratory lunch in your honor that's one thing, notes Gottsman, however, it's bad form to invite someone to a bridal shower and not invite them to the wedding.
+If your mom wants to invite some friends over for a celebratory lunch in your honor, that's one thing, notes Gottsman; However, it's bad form to invite someone to a bridal shower and not invite them to the wedding.
 "Unfortunately, there's no tactful way to say, 'Hey, you aren't on our guest list, but we'd love for you to come to the shower.
 Oh, and by the way, I'm registered at Pottery Barn.'"
 The only exception would be a shower thrown by your co-workers.

 It's your wedding and you can choose to not have kids in attendance if you want to.
-However, this is a prime opportunity for hurt feelings among guests if you don't communicate with them in advance, warns Gottsman.
+However, this is a prime opportunity for hurt-feelings among guests if you don't communicate with them in advance, warns Gottsman.
 "Ask your family members or friends to pass the word along, as opposed to including it on your invitation, which would be in poor taste," she tells us.

-So you sent out save the dates or gave verbal confirmations only to later realize that you had budget concerns and couldn't invite everyone?
+So you sent out save-the-dates or gave verbal confirmations only to later realize that you had budget concerns and couldn't invite everyone?
 In this case, Gottsman recommends simply being honest and saying something like, "We were overzealous when we first started discussing plans for our wedding.
 As we started putting things down on paper we realized we were going to have to be more prudent with our funds than we previously thought.
 I hope you understand we won't be able to invite all of our friends, but we do intend on celebrating with a barbeque (or you fill in the blank) later in the year."